-In the UK, Channel 4 (which airs the show in the mornings) usually leaves in references to "ass" and "butt" but removes the word "bastard" and any references to drugs, providing a similar non-sequitur effect when it seems the audience are laughing mid-sentence, and that the actors are leaving sentences hanging in the air unfinished.
+In the UK, Channel 4's repeats of the episode that was broadcast the day before usually leave in references to "ass" and "butt" but remove the word "bastard" and any references to drugs, providing a similar non-sequitur effect when it seems the audience are laughing mid-sentence, and that the actors are leaving sentences hanging in the air unfinished.

 Goomer's alley fight in "#MommaGoomer" is also edited to cut down on violence.

 The final scene in "#OscarTheOuch" where Oscar is struck by lightning while holding a golf club and basically shrugs it off with a cry of "Predicament!" has the Running Gag and the shot of the lightning hitting him removed (although as with the Star Trek: The Next Generation example above, the latter still appears in Nickelodeon UK's airings of "#BlooperEpisode").